ares30841167/discord-chatops-bot/README.md

 This bot will be used to trigger the pipeline of the disgobot project in GitLab and return the result back to Discord.

 2023/06/05 Update: This project is not a generic tool yet.
 It is just tools I wrote for a certain project.
 So this repo is more like a showcase, not a repo for developing a production tool.
-Maybe it will be

 ## Installation
 - Clone this project first